IntrepidPursuits/swift-wisdom/README.md

 - Follow appropriate folder conventions
 - Prefix all extension methods and variables with `ip_` to avoid namespacing.
 Swift namespacing doesn't apply the same way to extensions and prefixes help avoid issues.
 - Document functionality if it is ambiguous
+- Bump podspec and tag on branch before merging
+- On approval, push the podspec to trunk using `pod trunk push Intrepid.podspec`.